 When each model is completed, the magical finishing touch is to seal it within a custom made lightbox, it’s at this point that the buildings truly come to life.
 Shadows are formed, you get a true sense of depth, and atmosphere just explodes from every tiny window and doorway.
 The colors tend to complement the movie in question and the end result is a creation you can’t help but stare at for minute after minute – absorbing all the detail.
 Did you see the tiny Jack Torrance limping through the snow carrying his trusty axe?

-The rest of the buildings in order working downwards are:
+The rest of the buildings in order working downward are:

 Rosemary’s Baby – The Dakota Building.